John Shortland

 While Shortland was in Egypt, he flew a kite over the 26.85 m (present total) Pompey's Pillar.
 This enabled him to get ropes over it, and then a rope ladder.
-Then on 3 February 1803 he and John White, Pandours Master, climbed it.
+Then on 2 February 1803 he and John White, Pandours Master, climbed it.
 When they got to the top they displayed the Union Jack, drank a toast to King George III, and gave three cheers.
-Three days later they climbed the pillar again, erected a staff, fixed a weather vane, ate a beef steak, and again toasted the king.
+Four days later they climbed the pillar again, erected a staff, fixed a weather vane, ate a beef steak, and again toasted the king.